aws-samples/lza-account-creation-workflow/docs/GET_MS_DATA.md

 ## Required Steps

 There are two Microsoft Entra ID Applications that will be needed to gather data using Graph API.
+This data will be used as part of the Active Directory Group sync and Permission Set - Active Directory Group linking.

 - An application that is linked to AWS IAM Identity Center.
 In the screenshots this Application is named *LZA2*.